simvad/TabletopTunes/README.md

 All instances will now be synchronized, with the host controlling playback.

+#### Audio Separation on Linux
+When running multiple instances on Linux, TabletopTunes automatically handles audio separation:
+- Host instance uses the system's default audio output
+- Guest instances use dedicated virtual audio sinks
+- Each instance can have independent volume control
+- Virtual sinks are automatically created and cleaned up
+- Works with both PulseAudio and PipeWire

+This means you can test synchronized playback on a single machine without audio conflicts.
+Each instance's volume can be controlled independently through the system's audio settings or the application's volume control.

 ### Azure Deployment Mode
 For production deployment, the session hub can be hosted on Azure:
 1. Deploy the SignalR hub to Azure